What should you do to prevent cross-contamination when using cutting boards

 There are some people who say you can use hydrogen peroxide, lemon, vinegar or salt but really the best way to clean a wood cutting board is with good ole soap and hot water.
 This has never let me down.

-The USDA recommends preventing cross-contamination by using one cutting board for raw meat, poultry, seafood and another for produce.
+The USDA recommends using one cutting board for raw meat, poultry, seafood and another for produce to prevent cross contamination.

 Even though our personalized cutting boards look different than most, you can clean them the exact same way.
 If food particles get stuck in the letters use your sprayer with the water on high to get them unstuck.
 You can also use a toothpick.